Undeniable Power of Comments

 Last week, I ran a test on LinkedIn to gauge the power of comments.

-By increasing my comments on industry-leader posts, I saw a 162% increase in views on my profile, a significant bump in followers, and a handful of email subscribers.
+By increasing my comments on industry-leading posts, I saw a 162% increase in views on my profile, a significant bump in followers, and a handful of email subscribers.

 Tip #4: Close the Loop: Getting Followers to Subscribe